yanyanwu0358/Linux/README.md

 - Log into: https://developers.facebook.com/
 - Add http://18.220.11.125 and “http://ec2-18-220-11-125.us-east-2.compute.amazonaws.com”  to the field of "App Domains"
 ### 19. Launch the app in the browser
+-  Start Apache2 service with the command: `$ sudo service apache2 restart`
 - Use the Host Name address http://ec2-18-220-11-125.us-east-2.compute.amazonaws.com (not just the public IP e.g., 18.220.11.125).

 ## Useful tips for this project